-Indiana Raptor Center is a 501C(3), non-profit organization.
-Our mission comprises rehabilitation, education and conservation.
-We are both a working raptor hospital, and an education center.
-We are dedicated to the rescue and rehabilitation of injured and orphaned birds of prey (hawks, owls, eagles, falcons, and vultures) with the goal of returning them to the wild.
-We also educate the public, through tours and off-site presentations, on the natural history of raptors, their importance to us, the importance of habitat preservation, and what to do when an injured or orphaned raptor is found.
+Indiana Raptor Center’s mission is rehabilitation, education and conservation.
+Besides being a working raptor hospital, the Indiana Raptor Center is a space for education too!
+Dedicated to the rescue and rehabilitation of injured and orphaned birds of prey (hawks, owls, eagles, falcons, and vultures), the Raptor Center’s goal is returning these birds to the wild.
+The Raptor Center also offers tours and off-site presentations on the natural history of raptors, their importance, the importance of habitat preservation, and what to do when an injured or orphaned raptor is found.